2decomp-fft/2decomp-fft/README.md

 ```
 cmake -S $path_to_sources -B $path_to_build_directory -DOPTION1 -DOPTION2 ...
 ```
-If the directory do no exist it will be generated and it will contain the configuration files.
+If the directory does not exist it will be generated and it will contain the configuration files.
 The configuration can be further edited by using the `ccmake` utility as
 ```
 ccmake $path_to_build_directory